Tuesday, February 3, 2026

 Winners:

-• Frozen seafood sectors
+• Frozen seafood producers

 Risks: